 We observed several notable shifts compared with the 2024 results: AI's relationship with the share of valuable work time moved from negative to positive; AI's effect on delivery speed became positive, after previously being negative; AI's effect on product quality moved from neutral to positive.

-These changes show that people, teams, and tools have adapted.
-Developers had an extra year to learn AI, organizations to redesign processes, and vendors to improve models and the user experience.
+Developers gained an extra year to learn AI; organizations gained a year to redesign processes; vendors gained a year to improve models and user experience.

 In many tests, the quality of AI solutions has improved.